josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 > **The programme remains broadly on track.**

-No individual translation has to be dishonest.
+No individual translation needs to be dishonest.

 The aggregate effect can still be: